RELIC: Investigating Large Language Model Responses using Self-Consistency

 In our study, we target a different problem where we aim to help users gain more authority and controllability for understanding and steering LLM \textit{responses} that are potentially hallucinatory.
-We propose that consistency between multiple samples provides transparency to LLM responses~\citep{bhatt2021uncertainty}, which helps users make better decisions in accepting or rejecting (part of) the model responses.
+We propose that consistency between multiple samples provides transparency to LLM responses~\citep{bhatt2021uncertainty}.
 To achieve this, we propose measurements and interactions to visually summarize the divergence between long-form model responses and enable users to efficiently navigate through them.